 The Center for Global Health Nursing works to promote preeminent nurse-led research to create ethical, long-term, and sustainable improvements to health and healthcare, locally and globally.
-UW School of Nursing faculty members are involved in research in the USA, Africa, South America and Asia.
+UW School of Nursing faculty members are involved in research in the North America, Africa, South America and Asia.
 Global health research projects span all three school departments.
 The CGHN aligns itself with the four priorities of nursing research at the University of Washington School of Nursing:

 Health Equity research examines the differences in quality, outcomes and access of health and healthcare across populations.
 Areas of study include social injustice, underserved populations, community-based participatory research and environmental influence.

 Tracking Risk Compensation over Time in a National MC Roll-Out in Zimbabwe